midumitrescu/e2open/README.md

-e2open
+Supply Chain
 ======

-Made for the e2open Interview
+Made for experiencing Spring-Hateoas new framework, for a simple Supply Chain example.

 Please run with